A new era of localization begins with Lokalise AI

 Ok, so you need to launch your product or marketing campaign in five languages and will need translators to help adapt your content for different markets.

-You might use in-house translators, a translation agency, a freelance translator, or AI translation tools, depending on your budget, time, and complexity/risk or visibility level of translations.
+You might use in-house translators, a translation agency, a freelance translator, or the best AI translation tools, depending on your budget, time, and complexity/risk or visibility level of translations.

 Here’s a quick overview of which translation type to choose and when: